Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/59419b3b-1aef-4b4e-b6d6-86b938f8c231)

-Figure 2 shows that listings are somewhat fairly distributed throughout most of the neighbourhoods which does help to discern low and high-end areas.
+Figure 2 shows that listings are somewhat fairly distributed throughout most of the neighbourhoods, which does help to discern low- and high-end areas.
 This will add some validity to the findings from this analysis of listings in Edinburgh neighbourhoods.

 Figure 3